viktormail-ha/Lilygo-T5-4.7-WeatherStation/README.md

 | --------------------------------------------------------------- | ------------------------------------------------------------------ |
 | <img src="assets/Original.jpg" width="420"><br>Original version | <img src="assets/Modified.jpg" width="420"><br>My modified version |

+## ⚠️ Note
+This code has not been fully tested and may contain bugs or unexpected behavior.
+Use it at your own risk.

 ## Key Features & Improvements

 This repository is a fork of: